 4. They Don’t Stay on the People-Pleasing Train

 Adolescence is a time girls develop an identity and sense of self.
 But it’s easy for girls to tie their identity to approval from others, especially the adults in their lives.
-In other words, they are much more likely to be people pleasers than boys.
+In other words, they are much more likely to be people-pleasers than boys.
 For instance, the girl who gets straight A’s works tirelessly and freaks out at the thought of not making honor roll and disappointing her family.
 The soccer star gets a boost the games she nails it but worries incessantly before games about her performance.

 Although they have the same people-pleasing inclinations, girls with a healthy body image find a way to their own voice and goals.
 They enjoy positive feedback but are more driven by internal rewards.
-They have “autonomy supportive” parents who allow and encourage them to walk their own paths, even when it’s different than what they want.
+They have “autonomy-supportive” parents who allow and encourage them to walk their own paths, even when it’s different than what they want.
 And they remind girls that relying on that stamp of approval comes at a cost to finding and becoming their true selves.

 In Under Pressure, Damour encourages parents to give girls a verbal took kit for learning how to say no. “Girls who have varied repertories for saying no are less likely to go along with other people’s wishes or to worry that they will be called names when they turn someone down,” she said.
 “As parents, we should help our daughter develop a verbal Swiss Army knives that allow them to assert themselves using language that is forceful and direct, or polite and considerate, or whatever else they determine a situation may require.”

 But the girl who avoids others’ discomfort at the cost of her own wants and desires, will not develop to her full potential.
-It should come as no surprise that research reveals that girls with a strong sense of self are more likely to feel good about their body.
+It should come as no surprise that research reveals that girls with a strong sense of self are more likely to feel good about their bodies.